markziemann/dee2/README.md

 Here are some of the key features:
  * Intelligent adapter detection and clipping
+ * Intelligent identificaton of non-reference 5' bases (eg UMIs)
  * Strandedness detection
- * Parallel assignment of reads genes and transcripts with STAR and Kallisto
+ * Parallel assignment of reads to genes and transcripts with STAR and Kallisto
  * Thorough quality control logs
  * Open source pipeline
  * Distributed approach